dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 * [ ] Consider a "RecordProcessorWithContext" interface and high-level consumer.
 This can give context of previously processed messages and upcoming ones.
 You should be able to express features like "debounce".
 Messages for the same key would be fused/bundled together.
-* [x] DONE Limit intake in the coroutine consumer.
-Do this in the same way as the virtual thread consumer with the dual "queue/processed" counters.
-* [x] DONE (Seems to work, but hard to know with concurrent programming) Defect.
-The virtual thread consumer is blocked on the poll loop.
-I didn't schedule the work correctly.
-I think I want two different virtual thread executors, so that each one as its own platform thread?
-Is that possible?
-UPDATE: No, all virtual threads management is done out of user control.
-* [x] DONE Consistent and fleshed out reporting logging.
-I want apples-to-apples between the sync/coroutine/virtual-thread consumers.
-While it may be more engineered to export metrics and do the reporting and visualization in an outside tool, the buck has to stop somewhere.
-Let's keep it legible.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [x] DONE (Prime finding) Use a pure CPU-intensive function.
-Sorting is boosted so strongly the memory speed that it's actually 10 time slower to parallelize it (I still barely understand that... maybe if I did huge lists that would amortize away).
-Regardless, the affect is pronounced and makes for a bad demo.
-Can we do prime factorization or fibonacci or something?
-* [x] DONE (duh.. needed to flush) Defect.
-When producing small amounts of messages (somewhere less than 100), the messages just don't appear...
-Defect in my producer.

 ## Finished Wish List Items